Congratulations (album): Background

 Speaking to Spin magazine on January 12, 2010, VanWyngarden declared that the album was finished, saying, "It's mixed and mastered, and now we're just working on presenting it to the world".
 On January 18, MGMT stated that they would prefer not to release any singles from the album.

 In an interview with NME, Goldwasser explained, "We'd rather people hear the whole album as an album and see what tracks jump out rather than the ones that get played on the radio – if anything gets played on the radio!"
 He also said, "There definitely isn't a 'Time to Pretend' or a 'Kids' on the album.
 We've been talking about ways to make sure people hear the album as an album in order and not just figure out what are the best three tracks, download those and not listen to the rest of it".

 Singles

 Despite the band's pledge to not release singles, the album's lead single, "Flash Delirium", was made available as a free download on their website on March 9, 2010, before being generally released on March 23.

 "Siberian Breaks", the second single, was released on April 17.
 "It's Working" was released on June 26 as the third single.
 The album's title track was also released as the fourth and final single from the album on November 26.

 Artwork

-The cover art was done by Anthony Ausgang, known for his kitschy lowbrow art style.
+The cover art was designed by Anthony Ausgang, known for his kitschy lowbrow art style.
 The artwork depicts a hedgehog-like animal on a surfboard, surfing on a wave that is anthropomorphized as a cat about to swallow the creature.
 Commenting on the composition of the artwork, Ausgang stated that he tried to "use bright colors and get across ideas that are slightly dark."